Lacock: Filming location

 The village has been used as a film and television location, notably for the 1995 BBC production of Pride and Prejudice and the 2007 BBC production of Cranford.
 It also made brief appearances in the Harry Potter films Harry Potter and the Philosopher's Stone and Harry Potter and the Half-Blood Prince, and in the spin-off film Fantastic Beasts: The Crimes of Grindelwald.
 In the spring of 2012, it was a filming location for the fantasy adventure film Mariah Mundi and the Midas Box.

 In 2015, Lacock was used for an episode of the Downton Abbey TV series, portraying a livestock market of the 1920s; Lord Grantham, his family and some of the staff appeared in this location.
 Not long after, the village was featured in two episodes of the Wolf Hall series, based on the novels by Hilary Mantel.
 Scenes for the 2017 film Beauty and the Beast were shot here, and in late 2018, scenes for the film version of Downton Abbey included a royal parade; the film was released in September 2019.

+The village was also used for the music video for the song I Believe (In Love), a 1971 hit for the British band Hot Chocolate.